nighthawkcoders/teacher_portfolio/README.md

 # IMPORTANT

-- Go to settings and configure pages, deploy from the branch, and then select the root folder.
+- Go to settings and configure pages, configure Build and Deployment for "GitHub Actions".
 IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.

 - Incase of issues with the user for your repository not being able to be resolved resulting in the page not building do the following: instead of the usual `repository: yourNameHere` in the repository section write `repository: usr/yourNameHere`